Research Assistant Visa Sponsorship Jobs in Georgia

 Which companies and institutions sponsor visas for research assistants in Georgia?

 Georgia's most active research assistant sponsors are universities and academic medical centers.
-Emory University, Georgia Institute of Technology, the University of Georgia, Georgia State University, and Augusta University regularly sponsor research staff through H-1B and J-1 visas.
+Emory University, Georgia Institute of Technology, the University of Georgia, Georgia State University, and Augusta University regularly sponsor research staff through H-1B visa and J-1 visas.
 Beyond academia, the Centers for Disease Control and Prevention (CDC) in Atlanta and a growing number of biotech and pharmaceutical firms in the metro area also sponsor research positions.

 Which visa types are most common for research assistant roles in Georgia?